Breast AugmentationSalt Lake City & Park City

 Decisions to make

-Long before any surgery, you will meet with Dr. Saltz for the first of a couple of consultations.
+Long before any surgery, you will meet with Dr. Saltz for an extensive consultation.
 This meeting will discuss your goals and expectations for augmentation, along with your medical history.
 It’s wise to have done some research on your own prior to your first consultation, looking at before-and-after photos for body types similar to yours.
-Here’s a link to our extensive gallery: Saltz before and after photos
+Here’s a link to our extensive gallery: Saltz before and after photos.

-Once you decide to have breast augmentation, you’ll have three other decisions to make, which Dr. Saltz will, of course, help you with.
+Once you decide to have breast augmentation surgery, you’ll have three other decisions to make, which Dr. Saltz will, of course, help you with.
 Those decisions are implant type, implant size and shape, and incision location.